Regardless of how you plan to use it, there's a smart way to get a $3,000 loan.

 Credit unions

-There are more than 4,000 federally insured credit unions with 139.3 million members.
+There are more than 4,300 federally insured credit unions with more than 143 million members.
 If you're one of them, you may wish to start your $3,000 personal loan journey here.

 Credit unions, however, have membership restrictions.
 Typically, they limit membership to specific groups, such as military members, firefighters, teachers, or residents of particular regions.
-But anyone can join PenFed Credit Union, the nation's third-largest by asset size.
-It offers $3,000 personal loans with rates as low as 8.99% APR.
+But anyone can join PenFed Credit Union, the nation's fourth-largest by asset size.
+It offers $3,000 personal loans with rates as low as 7.99% APR.

 Approval estimates for $3,000 loans

-Data are for borrowers who used the Credible marketplace from July 2024 through June 2025 to get a $3,000 loan.
+Data are for borrowers who used the Credible marketplace from March 2025 through February 2026 and successfully prequalified for a $3,000 loan (+/- $500).
 Source: Credible

 Top loan purposes for $3,000 loans

 Most people who got a $3,000 loan through Credible used it for debt consolidation.
-However, more people are using $3,000 loans to pay bills or rent.
+The second most common purpose was for paying bills or rent.

 Interest rates for $3,000 loans by loan purpose and credit score

 In addition to your credit score, lenders consider how you want to use the loan when determining what APR to offer.
-The graph below shows how APRs varied for different loan purposes for borrowers who used the Credible personal loan marketplace.
-For example, borrowers with poor credit received the lowest rates, on average, when they refinanced credit card debt.
+The graph below shows how APRs varied for different loan purposes for borrowers who used the Credible personal loan marketplace to get a $3,000 loan.

 How to compare $3,000 personal loans